⚠ COVID-19 INFORMATION: Vaccine Information, Other Resources

 Our Mobile Health program brings high quality clinical services and multifaceted culturally informed health promotion directly into Chicago communities.
 The Mobile Health program provides healthcare services delivered by Lurie Children’s physicians and allied health professionals working out of an easily accessible mobile unit.
 Services include school physicals, sports physicals, immunizations, well-child visits, COVID-19 testing and vaccinations, and asthma care.
 These services take place at several different community partner settings (based on community need) as well as at neighborhood Chicago Public Schools.

-We also partner with Federally Qualified Health Centers (FQHCs) located in Chicago’s under-resourced neighborhoods, where almost all pediatric patients are insured by Medicaid.
+The Mobile Health program also partners with Federally Qualified Health Centers (FQHCs) located in Chicago’s under-resourced neighborhoods, where almost all pediatric patients are insured by Medicaid.
 FQHCs are Lurie Children’s primary partners in meeting the health care needs of children in under-resourced communities.
 These partnerships allow us to extend the reach of Lurie Children’s to care for more children in more innovative ways.
 For example, we work with FQHCs to extend telehealth care to families when they cannot be there in person, and to provide enhanced care coordination, so that families with complex health care needs can easily navigate the health care system in ways that work best for them.
 Additionally, we offer education and training for FQHC faculty, which can lead to an expansion in the range of expertise and services that these core community-based providers can offer to help keep children in their communities healthy and out of the hospital.

 All Hands Health Network